 Here is a list of resources on where you can look for the information you need during this COVID-19 pandemic, from goblal to local healthcare systems:

 World Health Organization (WHO): The World Health Organization is part of the United Nations, formed after WWII, and responsible for international public health.
 Their role includes monitoring public health risks and assistance in coordinating responses to health emergencies, such as pandemics.

 “CDC works 24/7 to protect America from health, safety and security threats, both foreign and in the U.S. Whether diseases start at home or abroad, are chronic or acute, curable or preventable, human error or deliberate attack, CDC fights disease and supports communities and citizens to do the same.”

-England/NHS: Check out what other countries are highlighting to their citizens during this pandemic.
+England/NHS: What are other countries doing during this pandemic?
+Check the information they are highlighting to their citizens during this pandemic.
 In England, the National Health Service is the publically funded healthcare system for the country.

 State & Local Resources